All Episodes

 How could that hurt anybody?

-Why that couldn't hurt anybody.
+Why, that couldn't hurt anybody.

-We got to take the wealthy down a notch or two.
+We've got to take the wealthy down a notch or two.

-They give up a little jump change.
+They give up a little chump change.

-Obama can spend it on welfare checks for those who don't pay income taxes, and life is good for everybody.
+Obama can spend it on welfare checks for those who don't pay income taxes.

 Except raising taxes is not chump change to rich people.

-And when they, the people that pay the freight by going skiing, Go less or don't stay overnight in hotels and so forth.
+And when they, the people that pay the freight by going skiing, go less or don't stay overnight in hotels and so forth, the ski resorts, three of them owned by a Canadian firm, are laying off the little guy.

 The guy who's supposed to benefit from tax increases on the rich.